 In recent seasons, John and Thady Gosden have been the standout trainers with 13 winners in the five meetings between 2018 and 2022.
 Next is Andrew Balding with 10 wins and Charlie Appleby with 9 wins.

 The St Leger was devised by a former army officer, Anthony St Leger.
 He lived near Doncaster and formed a group of races that included a sweepstake of 25 guineas for anyone that brought their horse along to race.
 The race actually started life as 2-miler, but has been reduced since, to the distance you see today (1m 6f).

 The first race took place on Cantley Common in 1776 and was won by unknown horse, that was later named Allabaculia.
-Upon deciding the stipulations for the following years race on the night after the first one was completed, it was suggested by Anthony St Leger that the race be known as the Rockingham Stakes, who owned the land that the race was on.
+Upon deciding the stipulations for the following years race on the night after the first one was completed, it was suggested by Anthony St Leger that the race be known as the Rockingham Stakes, after the Marquess of Rockingham who owned the land that the race was held on.